hphelion/documentation/mc.compute.volumes.md

 ##For further information## {#ForFurtherInformation}

-* For basic information about our HP Cloud compute services, take a look at the [HP Cloud compute overview](/compute/) page
+* For basic information about our HP Helion Public Cloud Compute services, take a look at the [HP Helion Public Cloud Compute overview](/compute/) page
 * Use the MC [site map](/mc/sitemap) for a full list of all available MC documentation pages